A Long Island county's legislature will vote on bill that would allow police to sue protesters and seek damages up to $50,000 - KRDO

 A Long Island county’s legislature will vote on bill that would allow police to sue protesters and seek damages up to $50,000

-The Nassau County, New York, legislature will vote on a bill Monday that would allow all first responders, including police officers, to sue protesters and seek damages of up to $50,000.
+The Nassau County, New York, legislature will vote on a bill Monday that would allow anyone who harasses or injures a first responder, including police officers, to be fined up to $50,000 as well as give first responders the ability to sue the person directly.

-If the bill passes, first responders would be able to sue individuals they believe harassed, injured, menaced or assaulted them due to their status as a first responder or while they were in uniform.
-It also would allow officers and first responders to collect compensatory damages, punitive damages, and attorney’s fees.
+If the bill passes, first responders would be able to sue individuals they believe harassed, injured, menaced or assaulted them due to their status as a first responder or while they were in uniform, allowing them to collect compensatory damages, punitive damages, and attorney’s fees.

-The County Attorney would serve as a lawyer for first responders, and individuals could be subject to a civil penalty of no more than $25,000 per violation to the “aggrieved” first responder, according to the bill.
+In addition, individuals could be subject to a civil penalty from the county of no more than $25,000 per violation to the “aggrieved” first responder, according to the bill.
 If the violation occurs during a “riot,” the bill states the penalty can go up to $50,000.
+The fine would be payable to the first responder on top of potential damages paid from a lawsuit.

 In May 2019, the county passed legislation to include first responders under its Human Rights Law, prohibiting discrimination against them.

-“Protecting our first responders must always be a top priority, especially in the aftermath of the January 6th attack on the Capitol,” County Spokesperson Christine Geed told CNN in a statement Sunday.
+“Protecting our first responders must always be a top priority, especially in the aftermath of the January 6th attack on the Capitol,” sounty spokesperson Christine Geed told CNN in a statement Sunday.

 “There is no justification for violence against first responders,” bill author and Nassau County Legislator Joshua A. Lafazan told CNN in a statement Sunday, “These bills will add further protections in law to protect Nassau County’s first responders, as they protect us.”